-SAFE is a pure self-support intervention without therapist contact, consisting of four modules: 1. providing information about IPV and relationships, thereby raising awareness; 2. identifying the social environment thereby increasing support; 3. increasing self-efficacy by learning about physical and mental health and problem solving techniques; and 4. providing information on professional help.
-Within the modules we use psycho-education, assignments, assessments and life stories of fellow sufferers in video or stories.
-The use of a general forum, chat, online library and an e-mail support line supports the four modules.
-SAFE is designed as a website which is also suitable for use on a mobile phone.
-An escape-button, deleting search history and instructions on how to use private web navigation are included.
+At this stage we expect SAFE to be a pure self-support intervention without therapist contact, consisting of four modules: 1. providing information about IPV thereby raising awareness; 2. identifying the social environment thereby increasing support; 3. increasing self-efficacy by learning problem solving techniques; and 4. providing information on professional help.
+Within the modules we will possibly use psycho-education, assignments, assessments and life stories of fellow sufferers in Video or Diaries.
+The use of a general forum, chat, online library and an e-mail support line could support the four modules.
+At this stage, SAFE could be designed as a website or as an application.
+While both have advantages, we expect a website optimized for mobile devices to fit the target group the best, as applications are, in nature, installed on a device, which could lead to dangerous situations when the perpetrator of the violence would control these devices.
+Besides, websites are available from all devices, while apps are not.
+An escape-button, deleting search history and instructions on how to use private web navigation will be included.